tucltd/.github/profile/README.md

 <details>
 <summary>Useful Notes</summary>

 ### 16/04/2024 - 11:26am - V1 requirements
+### Needed Enquiry Types
+Turnkey
+Ev
+Mixed
+Battery
+Domestic
+Commercial

+Gas - Taylor
+Electric - Kyle

-- [ ] Mixed Use Utility
+- [ ] Remove connections manager
-- [ ] End Customer and Utilities at the start of the form, confirm end customer same as client option
-- [ ] Do we want to note who created the project?
+- [ ] Make the edit highlight grey
-- [ ] Change Yellow highlight colour to grey
+- [ ] Button in create new project to say customer and end-customer same
-- [ ] Customer Info Table to Say Customer Account instaed of just account
+- [ ] Rename accounts to customer accounts on Projects page
-- [ ] Send form should show client and end customer (do we want a different email template to say both will have access? or do we do it depending on whos checked?)
+- [ ] Highlight changes betweeen PAIFs
+- [ ] Highlight changes in email
-- [ ] History of emails?/ incoming emails?
+- [ ] Log who created the project
 - [ ] CustomerPOV - Hide the word 'Phases' in project info show site name
 - [ ] Text standards get sent with send form (proposal drawing & letter they accept)

+Questions To think about?
+How do we communicate the PAIF document is live so multiple people might change it?
+Could it be an initial email or a call out box.

+How do we chase this with

+Can we start we have staged data entry, info we need to get started?

+AUDITING?
+Tracking emails

+Next Catch Up on Wednesday 24/04/2024

 ### 16/04/2024 - Meeting with Rhys and Cath
 Mixed use utility